HOPE Lab

 See the Authorship subsection of the HOPE Lab Dynamics section of the Current Students section of my website.

-Graduate students and undergraduates/post-bacs are involved in research through earning the opportunity to:
+Postdoctoral scholars, graduate students, post-bacs, and undergraduates can be involved in research through earning the opportunity to:

 • collaborate on current projects